Renovation Rules & Building Codes In Israel: Permits

 Tama 38: Earthquake-Resistant Housing

-Tama 38 is a government initiative designed to reinforce buildings constructed before 1980, a time when Israel’s earthquake standards were more relaxed.
+Tama 38 was a government initiative designed to reinforce buildings constructed before 1980 (now wound down for new applications — earthquake-retrofit and urban-renewal work is advanced mainly through local plans and the national Pinui-Binui track), a time when Israel’s earthquake standards were more relaxed.
 There are two primary models under Tama 38:

 • Tama 38/1: Strengthens the existing structure while adding floors and new features like elevators.